perticascatalin/HiddenDimensions/ProjectProposal.md

 |:------------------:|:----------------------:|
 |![Multi-Label vs. Combo](https://raw.githubusercontent.com/perticascatalin/HiddenDimensions/master/documentation/multi_label_vs_combo.png "Multi-Label vs. Combo")|Multi-label performs slightly better than combinations of all labels.
 The total number of logits add in the case of multi-label, but multiplies in the case of combinations.|

-### Spatial Relationes between Figures and Scene Description
+### Spatial Relations between Figures and Scene Description

 **Data domain**: synthetic, image and text